en

 Fuji no Kairo in Toyota

-Located in the aptly named Fujioka area (Wisteria Hills) of Toyota City, the Fuji no Kairo is a 370-meter corridor consisting of four different kinds of beautiful wisteria-covered pergolas.
+Located in the aptly named Fujioka (meaning Wisteria Hills) area of Toyota City, the Fuji no Kairo is a 370-meter corridor consisting of four different kinds of beautiful wisteria-covered pergolas.
 The path leads to the site where Mitsukuri Castle is said to have once stood.

-Make sure you read our Toyota City Guide to know more about what to do in the birthplace of Japan’s most famous automobile manufacturer.
+Before you go, make sure you read our Toyota City Guide to learn more about what to do in the birthplace of Japan’s most famous automobile manufacturer.

 Fuji no Kairo (藤の回廊)